Uncovering the Pros and Cons of Joining a Therapy Agency

 Lack of Guaranteed Supervision

-If you do accept a job with an agency, as a new therapist, it's a good idea to ask about whether there will be a supervisor present.
-Free supervision can be a great perk, but if the supervisor just isn’t the right one for you – there's likely little say you have in the matter.
+As a new therapist, it's a good idea to ask about whether there will be a supervisor present.
+Free supervision can be a great perk, but the supervisor might not be the right fit for you.
+In those cases you'll have little say over the matter.

 As therapists, we have the freedom to choose what setting we want to work in.